Puzzling at its purest

 Technically this game has a time limit, but it is so stupidly long that it doesn’t really matter.
 This isn’t a game to rush through, this is a game to savour and experience.
 When playing this game you are required to use Google Earth to explore different areas of Chernobyl and Pripyat, so make sure you take your time to look around and see what has become of these sites, in places it is quite spine chilling.

-Like I said, this is an ever evolving review so our thoughts could change as we progress, but initial thoughts are that this game is a masterpiece of puzzle design.
 It’s one thing to create puzzles out of thin air, but to visit a place (albeit virtually) and find items that you can then turn into puzzles is very impressive.
+Another nice touch is that after each question is solved, you get some history on the particular area of Chernobyl – educational and fun.

 GAME OVERVIEW

-The game is split up into seven sections, and each week a new one is released.
+The game is split up into seven sections, and originally a new one was released each week.
 Your mission, should you choose to accept it, is to take on these puzzles with no outside help.
 Yes, that means if you want to play this game as it is intended, without cheating, then it is just you and your team, no hint system, no help, just straight up puzzling – if you can’t solve it, then you don’t deserve the points.

-Ah yes, the points system.
-We haven’t fully worked out how it works and if time plays a factor, but each main question gives you 100 points and there is a snazzy leaderboard if you care about such things.
+The leaderboard doesn’t make too much sense to us, but it is nice to have an idea of how you are progressing – the maximum points possible is 5,000 so you have plenty of puzzling ahead.
+Time plays a factor, but each main question gives you 100 points and there is a snazzy leaderboard if you care about such things.
 Make sure you write down your answers as you go as it is useful to keep a record of them.

 This game is not for the faint hearted, but if you are up for a challenge, then assemble your team and give it a go, when you complete the puzzles you will get an immense sense of satisfaction!
 A word of advice, there are a couple of example puzzles on the Wild Child website, make sure you look at these first to give you an insight into how Goti’s mind works.